Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Moderate Deviations from the Unit Boundary Framework

-Firstly, using the local-to-unity asymptotics our aim is to derive a nuisance-parameter-free limiting distribution which can facilitate statistical inference.
-In particular, the form of the noncentrality parameter of the $\chi^2-$distribution which is the limiting distribution of test statistics can depend on the initial condition\footnote{Notice that since the initial condition of the autoregressive process corresponds to the boundary condition of an ordinary differential equation problem, then the stochastic solution, that is, the limiting distribution under equilibrium conditions will depend on the initial condition (see, \cite{saxena1982estimation}).} and the form of the autoregressive parameter of the model (see, Theorem 2.2. of \cite{Jian2022}).
-Secondly, by decomposing the underline stochastic processes into components which include a predictable quadratic variation (see, \cite{magdalinos2009limit}), allows us to obtain a self-normalized martingale sequence, which is especially useful when deriving the limiting distribution of Wald-type statistics.
+Using the local-to-unity asymptotics our aim is to derive a nuisance-parameter-free limiting distribution which can facilitate statistical inference.
+Therefore, by decomposing the underline stochastic processes into components which include a predictable quadratic variation, allows us to obtain a self-normalized martingale sequence, which is especially useful when deriving the limiting distribution of Wald-type statistics.
 In other words, Wald statistics constructed with a variance estimator which induced by the predictable quadratic variation ensures that the self-normalization property holds.
+When asymptotic theory of the autoregressive parameter that corresponds to a particular region of the parameter space is nonstandard, then this implies that the limit distribution of the MLE of the model can be represented as the MLE of a parameter of a process satisfying the stochastic differential equation for the OU process (see, \cite{benke2021nearly}).
+Thus, the limiting distributions of the model estimator and the corresponding test statistic are functions of the local-to-unity parameter which is not consistenty estimable since $\left( \hat{c} - c \right) = \mathcal{O}_p (1)$.